thayercasey/project_1/README.md

     output.close()

 #### above code will download the gasoline prices / series ids and periods with years into the local machine.
+Other tables and data will either be manually downloaded from the BLS.gov or hard coded directly in the code (if small)
 ```